 In the brute force sort technique, the data list is scanned multiple times to find the smallest element in the list.
-After each iteration over the list, it replaces the smallest element to the top of the stack and starts the next iteration from the second smallest data in the list.
+After each iteration over the list, it replaces the smallest element at the top of the stack and starts the next iteration from the second smallest data in the list.

 The above statement can be written in pseudo-code as follows.

 Here the problem is of size’ n,’ and the essential operation is the ‘if’ test where the data items are being compared in each iteration.
 There will be no difference between the worst and best cases as the no of swaps is always n-1.

 Brute Force String Matching

-If all the characters in the pattern are unique, then Brute force string matching can be applied with the complexity of Big O(n) where n is the string’s length.
+If all the characters in the pattern are unique, then Brute force string matching can be applied with the complexity of Big O(n), where n is the string’s length.
 Brute force String matching compares the pattern with the substring of a text character by character until it gets a mismatched character.
-As soon as a mismatch is found, the substring’s remaining character is dropped, and the algorithm moves to the next substring.
+When a mismatch is found, the substring’s remaining character is dropped, and the algorithm moves to the next substring.

 The below pseudo-codes explain the string-matching logic.
 Here, the algorithm searches for a P pattern [0…m-1] in the text T[0….n-1].

 The worst case would be when a shift to another substring is not made until the MTh comparison.

 Problem statement: To find out the two closest points in a set of n points in the two-dimensional cartesian plane.
 There is n number of scenarios where this problem arises.
 A real-life example would be in an air traffic control system where you have to monitor the planes flying near each other and find out the safest minimum distance these planes should maintain.

-The brute force algorithm computes the distance between every distinct set of points and returns the point’s indexes for which the distance is the smallest.
+The brute force algorithm computes the distance between every distinct set of points and returns the point’s indexes for which the space is the smallest.